bleutzinn/grav-plugin-form-prefiller/README.md

 ### Prefilling dynamic field properties

-The main purpose of the plugin is to prefill form fields with default values.
+The purpose of the plugin is to prefill form fields with default values.
 For this Grav uses the `data-*@:` notation as the key, where `*` is the name of the dynamic field property you want to fill with the result of the function call.

 See the examples below how to prefill dynamic field properties.